haberdashPI/vscode-modal-keys/README.md

 To start creating a custom set of keybindings for ModalKeys, you have a few options:

 1. Read the [Tutorial](https://haberdashpi.github.io/vscode-modal-keys/stable/tutorial.html)
-2. Start with an example from [presets](https://haberdashpi.github.io/vscode-modal-keys/stable/preset_index.html), exporting one of presets.
+2. Start with an example from [presets](https://haberdashpi.github.io/vscode-modal-keys/stable/preset_index.html), using the export and import commands to create and then use your own version of the presets.
 3. Read through the [Documentation](https://haberdashpi.github.io/vscode-modal-keys/stable/doc_index.html)

 The general phillosphy of ModalKeys is to leverage existing functionality and behavior already available from VSCode and its extensions, and make it easy to define modal key bindings for these behaviors.
 If you don't care to integrate behavior from other extensions into your modal keybindings, you probably just want to replicate an existing modal editor in VSCode; in this case you may want to consider using [VSCodeVim](https://github.com/VSCodeVim/Vim),